chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_12-0_cookbook_file_syntax.rst

 * ``'index.php'`` is a file in the ``/files`` directory in a cookbook that is used to create that file (the contents of the file in the cookbook will become the contents of the file on the node)
 * ``owner``, ``group``, and ``mode`` define the permissions

-The full syntax for all of the attributes that are available to the |resource cookbook_file| resource is:
+The full syntax for all of the properties that are available to the |resource cookbook_file| resource is:

 .. code-block:: ruby